 - Swipe up to open the Apps menu.

 - Tap the profile icon at the top-right.

 - Choose Settings.

 You can access Google Assistant by swiping up from the bottom-left or the bottom-right corner of your Home screen.
 Additionally, if you have enabled it, you can say “Hey, Google” to launch the assistant as well.

 With Google Assistant open you can simply say “take a screenshot” to capture an image of an open app of whatever is on your screen that you wish to image.

-More Information on How to Take a Google Pixel 4A Screenshot
+More Information on How to Take a Picture of Your Screen on a Google Pixel 4A

 Screenshot images that you capture from your Pixel 4A will be saved to your device files.
 You can find them by swiping up on the Home screen to open the Apps menu, then select either the Files option or the Photos option.
 If you open the Files app you can tap screenshot or images to view them.

 If you open the Photos app you can select the Library tab at the bottom of the screen where you will find a Screenshots folder containing screen shots that you have captured on your Pixel 4A.